threefoldtecharchive/info_manual3/wiki/manual3_get_started_old/manual3_getstarted_home.md

 # Get Started

-In this section we describe the different installations needed to get started with [Threefold Grid v3](https://library.threefold.me/info/tfgrid/#/grid/grid_home.md).
+In this section we describe the different installations needed to get started with TFGrid.

+> TODO: keep it in todo until all are alive

 Steps: